PawanShreSth/Selenium-Python-BoilerPlate-Code/README.md

    `PASSWORD=your_password`
    `BASE_URL=your_base_url`

-3. Change Directory: Navigate to the Selenium Boiler Plate directory.
+2. Change Directory: Navigate to the Selenium Boiler Plate directory.
 You can do this using the terminal or command prompt:

    `cd path/to/Selenium\ Boiler\ Plate`

-4. Run the Test Script: Use the Command Line Interface (CLI) to run the test script.
+3. Run the Test Script: Use the Command Line Interface (CLI) to run the test script.
 Replace login_test.py with the name of your script if different:

-   `python .\test\login_test.py`
+   `python .\test\login_test.py` : To run without using pytest `pytest -v --html=report.html --self-contained-html`: To run files by using pytest

 # **\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\_**\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***